Course Description: Housing Policy Clinic

 The Housing Policy Clinic offers law students:

-• Deep engagement in the housing policy and law reform landscape
+- In-depth engagement with the housing policy and law reform landscape

-• The opportunity to develop public policy solutions and legal reforms to the nation’s most pressing housing challenges
+- Opportunities to develop innovative public policy solutions and legal reforms to the nation’s most pressing housing challenges

-• Development of an expansive range of lawyering skills, including:
+- Development of a broad range of lawyering skills, including:

-HPC students work closely with the clinic faculty, clients, and other stakeholders, including housing advocacy organizations, government officials, and community organizations.
-Over the course of the semester, students complete a number of written deliverables for their clients, such as policy briefs, research reports, know your rights materials, model laws, and regulatory guidance.
+HPC students work in teams of two to three students on one to two policy projects, working closely with the clinic faculty, clients, and other stakeholders, including housing advocacy organizations, government officials, and community organizations.
+Students complete a number of written deliverables for their clients, such as policy briefs, research reports, know your rights materials, model laws, and regulatory guidance.
 Students also have the opportunity to hone their oral advocacy skills, such as through delivering testimony to legislative and regulatory bodies.

-Students should expect to spend a total of 16-18 hours per week in the Clinic, including class time.
-Students who have completed the Clinic may apply to participate as advanced clinic students for the spring semester.
 There are no prerequisites for this Clinic, but an application is required.
 To apply for the Clinic, please submit the online application.
+The Clinic is offered only in the fall.

 For more information, contact Professor Heather Way at hway@law.utexas.edu.